-Lethal force used by three Los Angeles police officers, which led to the death of a homeless Black man has been justified by a district court.
+Lethal force used by three Los Angeles police officers, which led to the death of a homeless Black man have been justified by a district court.

 Three Los Angeles police officers who fatally shot a homeless Black man on Skid Row last year will not face criminal charges because they acted in self-defense, according to a report released Thursday by the district attorney, ABC News reports.